Fazk96/CourseworkManager/README.md

 # CourseworkManager
-aA tool which allows you to manage courseworks and coursework subtasks
+A tool which allows you to manage courseworks and coursework subtasks